nsaccente/kubernetes-notes/kubernetes/tldr copy.md

 availability of our application; but it doesn't make it particularly easy to upgrade over time.
 This is where **Deployments** come in.
 Deployments will make sure that upgrades happen gradually (also known as a rolling upgrade).
-Upgrading pods gradually help to ensure that users do not notice any downtime.
+Upgrading Pods gradually helps to ensure that users do not notice any downtime.
-Deployments also make it easy to rollback to a previous versions of software if need be.
-The config for a Deployment is nearly identical to a ReplicaSet's config, except for:
-1. We update the `kind` to `Deployment`.
+Deployments also make it easy to rollback to a previous version of software if need be.
+The config for a Deployment is nearly identical to a ReplicaSet's config, except we update the `kind` to `Deployment`.
-1. We update the name to reflect the fact that it's a Deployment.

 ```yaml
 # Remember, every K8s object has apiVersion, kind, metadata, and a spec.